MAS370 Sampling Theory and Design of Experiments

 - understand the main stages in experimental research and know the desirable properties and the criteria of optimality of experimental designs;

-- understand the main features of block designs, factorial and fractional factorial designs and response surface design and know simple methods for their construction;
+- understand the main features of block designs, factorial and fractional factorial designs and know simple methods for their construction;

-- understand the result of the General Equivalence Theorem and apply it to obtain optimum experimental designs;
+- understand the result of the General Equivalence Theorem and apply it to obtain optimal experimental designs;

 Lectures, problem solving